JohnOlaonipekun7/Jewellery-store/README.md

 This project is a e-commerce platform for a jewellery and accessories store.
 It allows users to browse products, manage shopping carts, place orders, and more.
 It includes features like a voucher system.

-John Olaonipekun - X00214104 - JohnOlaonipekun7
+John Olaonipekun
+Student ID: X00214104
+Github: JohnOlaonipekun7

 Contributions:
 Set up Django project structure